New-Christian-Bible-Study/swconcord-lang-vscode/README.md

 - Allow spaces between "#" and "problem" in problem comments.
 - Allow support for subsection [half]

+### 0.0.8

+- Allow for a section range to be indicated such as @SE 988-995
+- For principal phrase lines only use English phrase as pattern so refs get highlighted on these lines
+- Use bold for principal phrase rather than underline so spelling errors stand out.

 ## Extension Development

 Development of the extension can be done as follows: